Stephen Carlton Clark: Personal life

 Clark hired architect Frederick Sterner to design a 5-story Jacobean Revival city house at 46 East 70th Street, Manhattan.
 The residence was completed in 1912, and used by Clark and his family until his death.
 Since 1964, the building has housed The Explorers Club.

 In 1923 Clark and his brother Sterling entered into a famous feud that lasted until their deaths.
 The terms of their father's trust limited the beneficiaries to the four brothers and their issue.
 Sterling, who was childless and had married his long-term French mistress in 1919, sought to change the terms of the trust to make her a beneficiary.
 Clark, the only one of the brothers who had fathered children, refused to agree to the change.
-Sterling withdrew his quarter of the trust's assets, sold his properties in Cooperstown, and never spoke to Clark again.
+Sterling withdrew his quarter of the trust's assets, sold his properties in Cooperstown, and never spoke to Stephen again.

 Stephen C. Clark died on September 17, 1960, in New York City.
 His children became beneficiaries of the family trust upon his death.
-Upon the 1964 death of the last surviving brother, F. Ambrose Clark, Stephen's children became the sole beneficiaries of the trust.
+Upon the 1964 death of the last surviving brother, F. Ambrose Clark, Stephen's lone remaining living child Stephen Carlton Clark Jr. became the sole beneficiary of the family trust.

 Legacy

 Yale University awarded Clark an honorary degree of Doctor of Humane Letters in 1957.

 Clark established The Clark Foundation in 1931, to support Bassett Hospital and other Cooperstown charitable institutions.
 The foundation currently funds local museums, libraries, community organizations and village services, supports the summer Glimmerglass Opera Festival, and provides college scholarships for area students.
 It also operates the Clark Sports Center in Cooperstown, a vast athletic facility that is also used by the Baseball Hall of Fame for its annual induction ceremonies.
 In New York City, it supports education, community organizations and cultural institutions.
 As of 2013, The Clark Foundation's assets were in excess of $600,000,000.

 The International House of New York's Stephen C. Clark Fund, established in 1960 by a bequest from his estate, funds scholarships and stipends for foreign students.

-Clark served as chairman of the board of directors of the Baseball Hall of Fame, as did his son Stephen C. Clark Jr., Jane Forbes Clark II (daughter of Stephen C. Clark Jr. and Jane Forbes Clark, née Wilbur) has served on the board since 1992, and been its chairman since 2000.
+Clark served as chairman of the board of directors of the Baseball Hall of Fame, as did his son Stephen C. Clark Jr. Jane Forbes Clark, daughter of Stephen C. Clark Jr. and Jane Forbes Clark, née Wilbur, has served on the board since 1992, and been its chairman since 2000.